 Alexander Brose

 Alexander Brose has over 20 years of experience working in classical music performance and education in both the United States and China.
-In March 2017, Mr. Brose was named The Tianjin Juilliard School’s founding executive director and CEO and as the first expatriate employee on the ground in China, he initiated the hiring process for an entirely new and diverse faculty and staff.
+In March 2017, Mr. Brose was named The Tianjin Juilliard School’s founding Executive Director and CEO and as the first expatriate employee on the ground in China, he initiated the hiring process for an entirely new and diverse faculty and staff.
 Over the next five years, Mr. Brose oversaw of the construction of the school’s new landmark campus; finalized curriculum design and completed the accreditation process for the school’s three collegiate majors; designed and launched profit-seeking ventures focused on public and continuing education as well as teacher training; created a fully-operational fundraising program; led the school through its first strategic plan; and worked closely with colleagues both in Tianjin and New York to create an inclusive and supportive institutional culture that upholds the educational and artistic excellence of Juilliard and respects the surrounding influences of China.

-Prior to working for Tianjin Juilliard, Alex was the vice president for development at the Aspen Music Festival and School (AMFS) in Colorado.
-There, he was responsible for all fund-raising and strategic relationship-building activities, including identifying annual operating support; raising US$75M as part of the festival’s Where Dreams Begin capital campaign; staff-directing the Board’s “nominating committee;” and working with fellow AMFS senior executives to create a new strategic plan.
+Prior to working for Tianjin Juilliard, Mr. Brose was the Vice President for Development at the Aspen Music Festival and School (AMFS) in Colorado.
+There, he was responsible for all fund-raising and strategic relationship-building activities, including identifying annual operating support; raising US$75M as part of the Festival’s “Where Dreams Begin” capital campaign; staff-directing various Board of Trustee committees; and working with AMFS leadership to create a new strategic vision for the organization.